jspizziri/sequelize-connect/README.md

   {
     dialect: "mysql",
     port:    3306
+  })
+  .then(function(){
+    // Connection is completed
   });
 ```
-Upon `connect()` sequelize-connect will ***SYNCHRONOUSLY recurse*** through all of the subfolders located at the provided file paths looking for any files with the naming default convention `*.model.js`.
+Upon `connect()` sequelize-connect will ***ASYNCHRONOUSLY recurse*** through all of the subfolders located at the provided file paths looking for any files with the naming default convention `*.model.js`.
+Connect will return a Promise that is called on it's completion.

 ## Custom matcher
 If you prefer to define your own naming convention instead of the default you can create a custom matching function which receives the file name as the parameter returns a `boolean` indicating if sequelize-connect should attempt to load the file as a model.

 This function should be attached to `matcher` like so: